Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Introduction

-For increased flexibility regarding order we will use ordered tuple complexes (shortened to OT-complexes) instead of simplicial complexes.
-An OT-complex $K$ is a sets of ordered tuples $(v_0, v_1, \ldots v_p)$ such that if $(v_0, v_1, \ldots v_p)$ is in $K$ then $(v_0, v_1, \ldots, \hat{v_i}, \ldots, v_p)\in K$ for all $i$.
-Note that the repetitions of the $v_j$ are allowed in the same ordered tuple.
-OT-complexes can be though of as a generalization of simplicial complexes.
-Chain complexes, boundary maps, homology and persistent homology are easily defined for OT-complexes.
-There are canonical OT-complexes associated to any simplicial complex which have isomorphic homology groups.
-Furthermore, the persistence modules constructed using simplicial or OT-complexes are isomorphic.
+The proofs of the interleaving results in \cite{CSO} didn't have any requirement on the function $f:X\times X\to \R$ except that it had to be symmetric.
+The purpose of this paper is to complete this generalisation procedure to lose that symmetry requirement.
+However, there are multiple ways to how to use asymmetry information, and so we have explored a variety of different constructions.

-In section $2$ we provide the definitions of quasi-metric spaces (and pseudo-quasi-metric spaces, etc).
-We also define Gromov-Hausdorff distances between metric spaces and show, through the definition using correspondences, how it is naturally extends to a pseudo metric between pseudo-quasi-metric spaces.
-We also prove a useful proposition about, given two quasi-metric spaces $X$ and $Y$, the existence of expanded pseudo-quasi-metric spaces $\tilde{X}$ and $\tilde{Y}$, with $d_{GH}(X, \tilde{X})=0$ and $d_{GH}(Y, \tilde{Y})=0$, between which the Gromov-Hausdorff distance achieving correspondence determines a bijection.
+One method is to study related symmetric functions.
+We can take our original function $f$ and construct a parametric family of related symmetric functions $\sym_a(f)$ where $a\in [0,1]$ and

-In section $3$ we provide some background material about persistence modules (and how they relate to persistence diagrams), we define the persistence module constructed from the Rips filtration and state the related stability theorem.
+We can then construct the Rips filtration as in \cite{CSO} for the set-function pair $(X,\sym_a(f))$.
+Notably if $f$ is a symmetric function to begin with then $\sym_a(f)=f$ for all $a\in [0,1]$ and hence this symmetrisation process does give a generalisation of Rips filtrations to any set-function pair.
+We can show that the correspondence distortion distance between $(X,\sym_a(f))$ and $(Y, \sym_a(g))$ is bounded by that between $(X,f)$ and $(Y,g)$.
+We gain stability for these persistence modules constructed through this symmetrisation process as a corollary.

-In section $4$ we introduce OT-complexes, and filtrations of OT-complexes.
-We define persistence modules built from filtrations of OT-complexes.
-We also define when an OT-complex is an expansion of another and prove that expansions of filtrations of OT-complexes produce isomorphic persistence modules.
-We also describe the filtration of OT-complexes associated to a filtration of simplicial complexes and show they produce isomorphic persistence modules.
+A limitation with using a filtration of simplicial complexes is that a simplex is an inherently symmetric object.
+An alternative is to use ordered tuple complexes (shortened to OT-complexes).
+An OT-complex $K$ is a sets of ordered tuples $(v_0, v_1, \ldots v_p)$ such that if $(v_0, v_1, \ldots v_p)\in K$ then $(v_0, v_1, \ldots, \hat{v_i}, \ldots, v_p)\in K$ for all $i$.
+Note that repetitions of the $v_j$ are allowed.
+Chain complexes, boundary maps, homology and persistent homology can analogously be defined for OT-complexes.
+We will define the \emph{directed Rips filtration} of OT-complexes for $f:X\times X\to \R$, as the filtration $\{\Rips^{dir}(X,f)_t\}$ of ordered tuple complexes where tuple $(x_0, x_2, \ldots x_p)\in \Rips^{dir}(X,f)_t$ if $f(x_i, x_j)\leq t$ for all $i\leq j$.
+We call the persistence module produced using the OT-homology of the directed Rips filtration the \emph{directed Rips persistence module}.